juminos/StardewValleyMods/MonsterHutchFramework/README.md

 ## Configuration Options

 - HutchExpansion: Whether to add a basement expansion upgrade for the Monster Hutch to Robin's build menu (the basement cannot be used by monsters, but casks will work there).
 Default: false
-- RandomizeMonsterPositions: Whether to randomize monster positions in the hutch every day (to prevent them from clumping up on one tile).
-Default: true
+- RandomizeMonsterPositions: Whether to randomize monster positions in the hutch every day (to prevent them from clumping up).
+Default: false
 - SkipRandomizeSlimePositions: Whether the above setting should leave slime positions alone.
 Default: false
 - HutchSlimeCapacity: The maximum slime capacity for the Monster Hutch.
 Default: 20
 - HutchMonsterCapacity: The total monster capacity (including slimes) for the Monster Hutch.
 Default: 40